 Use the Changes subtab to see what changes will occur on the selected client when this state is applied.

-For more information about configuration channels, see Client-configuration > Configuration management.
+For more information about configuration channels, see Client-configuration > Configurationmanagement.

-1.2.2.21.
+2.3.8.
 Formulas

 The Systems > Formulas section allows you to manage Salt formulas on the selected client.
 This is only available for Salt clients.